Jars Lansing – Now Open! Dispensary Menu | Leafly

 Share your location to get the most relevant content and products around you.
 Leafly keeps personal information safe, secure, and anonymous.

 NOW OPEN!
-WELCOME TO JARS CANNABIS PROVISIONING CENTER 💥SATURDAY SPECIALS!💥 🍃 $10 OFF $50/$60 1/8THS 💨FREE BATTERY WITH $40 STIIZY 🍬2/$20 GREAT LAKE SOFTIES 💨 20% OFF ALL CONCENTRATES We started Jars Cannabis because we believe strongly in the medicinal and wellness applications of our patients.
+WELCOME TO JARS CANNABIS PROVISIONING CENTER 💥MONDAY SPECIALS!💥 🍃4 GRAM 1/8THS (EXCLUDES $25 1/8THS) 🍃$10 OFF HYMAN PRE-ROLLS 💨 2/$70 1/2 GRAM BIG GAS L.R CART 💨2/$60 FWAYGO CARTS 🍬2/$25 KUSHY PUNCH 🍬2/$25 WANNA GUMMIES 💎15% OFF ALL THCA 💨CARTRIDGE BRANDS💨 ▪ CHURCH ▪ CLAW ▪ ELEMENT ▪ FLURESH ▪ FWAYGO ▪ HIGH LIFE FARMS ▪ MARY'S MEDICINAL ▪ MITTEN EXTRACTS ▪ MONSTER EXTRACTS ▪ OASIS ▪ PLATINUM VAPE ▪ ROYAL HIGHNESS ▪ STIIZY ▪ TERPENE TANK 🍯CONCENTRATES🍯 ▪ FWAYGO ▪ FLURESH ▪ MARY’S MEDICINALS ▪ MITTEN EXTRACTS ▪ MONSTER EXTRACTS ▪ HYMAN ▪ TRUE NORTH CONCENTRATES ▪ FIVE STAR EXTRACTS ▪ HIGH LIFE FARMS ▪ CONCENTRATE KINGS ▪ CHOICE ▪ ELEMENT 🍫EDIBLES🍫 ▪ MOTOR CITY CANNABITES ▪ CHOICE ▪ WANA ▪ MIDNIGHT BARS ▪ MIDNIGHT BITES ▪ KIVA ▪ DETROIT FUDGE COMPANY ▪ DREAM EDIBLES ▪ BARRACUDA BAR ▪ SWEETSTONES ▪ ROYAL CHOCOLATE BAR ▪ TREE TOWN ▪ PETRA ▪ DIXIE ▪ MONSTER MEDIBLES ▪ KUSHY PUNCH ▪ TRUE NORTH ▪ MKX ▪ OASIS ▪ CANNALICIOUS ▪ AUTHENTIC RSO ▪ GREAT LAKE SOFTIES ▪ DUNE SOFTIES ▪ EDEN ▪ KEVY 🍃PRE-PACKAGED OZ DEALS🍃 💚CBD BRANDS💚 ▪ WANA We started Jars Cannabis because we believe strongly in the medicinal and wellness applications of our patients.
 From inception, our goal has been to establish a safe and consistent source of cannabis for our patients.
 We strongly believe in a medical cannabis industry that provides excellent customer service, highly professional and rigorously secure.
 Each one of our strains and products Jars Cannabis provides to our patients, is selected for its genetics and superior medicinal effects, making sure the quality we offer is only the best.
 Our attitude is easy, but our focus is to provide the highest level of service in the industry, as we stand behind our “No Rush Patient Policy”.
 Our educated and passionate team provides a comfortable, safe and outstanding experience!
 Patient engagement is a priority at Jars Cannabis, come experience service at its finest!
 We service areas such as Lansing, Owosso, Howell, Detroit, Warren, Hazel Park, Sterling Heights, Highland Park, Harper Woods, St. Clair Shores, Clinton Township, Frazer, Mount Clemons, Redford, Livonia, Farmington, Westland, Plymouth, Canton, Wayne, Inkster, Garden City, Dearborn, Dearborn Heights, Taylor, West Bloomfield, Southfield, Royal Oak, Berkley, Ferndale, Beverly Hills, Birmingham, Clawson, Madison Heights, Wyandotte, Allen Park, Garden City, Oak Park, Franklin, Milford, Romulus, and more! 🚨VALID GOVERNMENT ISSUED ID & MEDICAL CARD REQUIRED EVERY VISIT 🚨WE DO NOT ACCEPT PAPERWORK AS A VALID MEDICAL CARD 💥AMENITIES💥 🍃Accepting Out of State Patients* *Must Meet Requirements per Rule 40, Section 2(a) of the Emergency Rules 🍃Rewards Points Program 🍃New Patient Gift 🍃Referral Rewards 🍃Birthday Gift 🍃Veteran/Military Discount 🍃Monthly Promotions 🍃Vendor Promotions & Events 🍃Safe And Secure Location 🍃Security On-Site 24/7 🍃Open 7 Days a Week 🍃No Membership Fees 🍃Daily Specials 🍃ATM Available On-Site 🍃And Much More… 💥REWARDS POINTS PROGRAM💥 🍃We offer a Rewards Points Program for all of our Patients 🍃All Patients are automatically enrolled the first day they join Jars Cannabis 🍃Receive 1 Point for Every Dollar Spent 🍃Redeem 500 Points for an In-Store Credit of $10 💥REFER A FRIEND💥 🍃Receive 500 points for every NEW Referral 🍃Redeem 500 points for an in-store credit of $10 💥TO PROPERLY VALIDATE THE REFERRAL💥 🍃THE REFEREE must provide the REFERRER’S First and Last Name on our application the day they join Jars Cannabis 💥REFERRAL PROGRAM RULES & CONDITIONS💥 🍃REFERRER must be a CURRENT Patient of Jars Cannabis 🍃REFERRER does not need to be present to receive referral points 🍃REFEREE must be a First-Time Patient 🍃REFERRER and REFEREE cannot both be First-Time Patients 🍃REFERRER and REFEREE cannot refer each other *Please allow up to 48 hours for Referral Points to apply to your account *Cannot redeem over 2,500 Points per visit/day *Points may only be redeemed in increments of 500 Points *Points are non transferable & can only be used by the Patient who earned them *Jars Cannabis Locations have the right to deduct or modify points at its discretion *Jars Cannabis Locations may modify or cancel the terms of this offer at any time without notice *Restrictions & Exclusions May Apply 💥DISCOUNTS FOR MILITARY💥 🍃Receive 10% off your entire purchase on regular priced items *Must present Military or Veteran ID to redeem this offer *Excludes current specials and discounted items *May not be combined with any other offer *Restrictions & Exclusions May Apply